nnellans/ado-pipelines-guide/README.md

 # defining a Deployment Job (rolling strategy)
 # this only works for environments using Virtual Machines
-# the maxParallel parameter specifies how many VMs will be updated at a time
 stages:
 - stage: string
   jobs: